Isabella-Mitchell/sunflower/topics/accommodation.md

 **Birmingham City Centre** – Good for an extended stay to take in all the sights.
 Approximately 45 minute drive from the venue.
 Or a 11 minute drive from the venue to Birmingham International and then a 20 minute train to Birmingham New Street.

-**Meriden, Hampton-in-Arden and the surrounding areas** – Enjoy a more rural retreat with a choice of inns, guesthouses and manor hotels.
+**Meriden, Hampton-in-Arden, Coleshill and the surrounding areas** – Enjoy a more rural retreat with a choice of inns, guesthouses and manor hotels.
 Anywhere between 5-20 minute drive to the venue.
+The Wedding Party will be staying in Coleshill at the [Coleshill Hotel](https://www.greenekinginns.co.uk/hotels/coleshill-hotel/) close to Matthew’s family home.

 If you would like further advice or recommendations, please do reach out.
-The Wedding Party will be staying in Coleshill close to Matthew’s family home.